(All MSCI index returns are shown net and in U.S. dollars unless otherwise noted.)

 Conclusion

 The opinions expressed herein are those of Aristotle Capital Management, LLC (Aristotle Capital) and are subject to change without notice.
 Past performance is not a guarantee or indicator of future results.
-This material is not financial advice or an offer to purchase or sell any product.
+This material is not financial advice or an offer to buy or sell any product.
 You should not assume that any of the securities transactions, sectors or holdings discussed in this report were or will be profitable, or that recommendations Aristotle Capital makes in the future will be profitable or equal the performance of the securities listed in this report.
-The portfolio characteristics shown relate to the Aristotle Value Equity strategy.
+The portfolio characteristics shown relate to the Aristotle International Equity ADR strategy.
 Not every client’s account will have these characteristics.
 Aristotle Capital reserves the right to modify its current investment strategies and techniques based on changing market dynamics or client needs.
 There is no assurance that any securities discussed herein will remain in an account’s portfolio at the time you receive this report or that securities sold have not been repurchased.
 The securities discussed may not represent an account’s entire portfolio and, in the aggregate, may represent only a small percentage of an account’s portfolio holdings.
-The performance attribution presented is of a representative account from Aristotle Capital’s Value Equity strategy.
+The performance attribution presented is of a representative account from Aristotle Capital’s International Equity ADR strategy.
 The representative account is a discretionary client account which was chosen to most closely reflect the investment style of the strategy.
 The criteria used for representative account selection is based on the account’s period of time under management and its similarity of holdings in relation to the strategy.
 Recommendations made in the last 12 months are available upon request.

 Composite returns are presented pure gross and net of the maximum wrap fee and include the reinvestment of all income.
 Pure gross returns do not reflect the deduction of any trading costs or other fees and are supplemental to the net returns.
 Net returns are calculated by subtracting the highest applicable wrap/SMA fee, which includes trading costs and custodial fees, from the pure gross composite return.
 (From inception to 12/31/2015, the highest applicable wrap/SMA fee is 3.00% on an annual basis, or 0.75% quarterly.
 From 1/1/2016 to 12/31/2023, the highest applicable wrap/SMA fee is 2.00% on an annual basis, or 0.50% quarterly and 0.17% monthly from 1/1/2024 to present.)